 With the support of the City of Santa Fe Verde Fund, YouthWorks is partnering with the Wildfire Network to provide training to young adults, ages 18 through 25, in ecological monitoring, erosion control techniques, and basic wildland firefighting.

-¡YouthWorks! is gearing up recruitment for five to six part-time job opportunities with Verde Fund partner Reunity Resources.
+YouthWorks is gearing up recruitment for five to six part-time job opportunities with Verde Community Project partner Reunity Resources.

 Reunity Resources is recruiting young people to learn on the job about the different aspects of greenhouse management, composting, and sustainable farming practices.
 The ideal candidate will be between the ages of 18-25.

-The Verde Fund is a City of Santa Fe initiative launched by Mayor Javier Gonzales to bring positive change to our community.
-The Fund’s goal is to connect local young people to the economy while helping vulnerable families address hunger, save money, build resiliency, and prepare Santa Fe for the impact of climate change.
+The Verde Project is a City of Santa Fe initiative launched by Mayor Javier Gonzales to bring positive change to our community.
+The Project’s goal is to connect local young people to the economy while helping vulnerable families address hunger, save money, build resiliency, and prepare Santa Fe for the impact of climate change.

 Click here to read more about the New Mexican‘s coverage of this initiative.